On this page

-An important AI feature that provides great benefit when working on any change, is that SWSD will immediately offer relevant Incidents to attach to the Change being created.
+Using artificial intelligence, SWSD will immediately offer relevant incidents to attach to the change being created.

 Notice the familiar icons at the top right corner of the screen.

 - Search icon - By entering keywords such as New, Assigned, Resolved etc. you can limit your search to reflect only Problems in the states.

 - Add icon - Allows you to create a new problem and/or attached a Incident, Change CI etc. if necessary.

 - Actions button allows you to carry out several actions such as:

 - Mass Update

 - Export via CSV, XML, PDF, and more

 - Help reveals additional information and a tutorial on how to better understand your tasks.

-By selecting the Change title, the details of the CR are revealed including all plans outlined to carry out a successful change process.
+By selecting the change title, the details of the change request are revealed, including all plans outlined to carry out a successful change process.

 - Clone the Change

 - Export to PDF

 When you select PDF Export, a menu appears that allows you to select which tabs you want to export.
 For example:

 - Details tab